dgmorales/sandbox-person-api/README.md

-# k8s-sandbox
+# python-person-api

-A series of toy projects for learning about Kubernetes, programming and observability.
+A small test application recording information about people, for learning about Kubernetes, programming and observability.